 These members are interested in the woodworking discipline that involves the creation of shaped wooden objects on a lathe.
 Their work ranges from art pieces to utensils.The woodturners interest group meets once a month, on the fourth Saturday of the month.
 (Next meeting) The expertise of members varies from the pre-novice to the most advanced in terms of knowledge and experience.
 Their programme covers as many aspects of woodturning as possible.

 During meetings members exchange ideas and information and demonstrate tools and techniques.
 In most cases someone will give a formal demonstration of an aspect of woodturning, ranging from the use of turning tools to the decoration of turned pieces.
 Members are encouraged to tape part in the turning challenge.
-The turning challenges are as per the 2019 turners programme which is still under construction.
+The turning challenges are as per the 2019 turners programme.
 Download

 A video system using a video camera allows for video streaming of demonstrations to be shown live on a big screen.
 A sound system, with wireless and wired microphones, is used during discussions and demonstrations.